shiwakshir/brief-agent/README.md

 ## What it does

-BRIEF takes a plain-language research brief and runs it through an eleven-step reasoning chain.
+BRIEF takes a plain-language research brief and routes it through a multi-agent system of eleven specialised agents, coordinated by an orchestrator.
 The output is a structured report a researcher can act on, ending in a single Research Design Confidence Score that says how likely the study, as framed, is to surface genuine insight rather than echo the model.

 The report covers: